 "How's the physiotherapy going, John?"

-A second later, Sherlock found himself listening to the hum of a disconnected line.
+A second later, Sherlock found himself listening to the pips of a disconnected line.

 Hmm.
 Perhaps… perhaps he shouldn't have made that remark about the physiotherapy.

 No, John needed to grow up about this.
-He was not a consulting detective himself, and he was of absolutely no use while he was still unable to fulfill some basic tasks.
+He was not a consulting detective, and he was of no real use while he was still unable to fulfill some basic tasks.
 Like defend himself.

 "Dreadfully sorry about that.
 Personal matter.
 Not important," he said cheerfully, addressing the middle-aged, sleekly dressed woman sitting in the old patchwork armchair.
 John's armchair.
 He threw himself into the one opposite her, perched up on the back of it like an owl, steepling his fingers to his lips and looked penetratingly at her with his pale grey eyes.